Samsung/tizen-docs/docs/application/tizen-studio/tizen-core/tizen-core-cli.md

 ## Issue a Tizen certificate

-The command generates a Tizen certificate for your application.
-If you want to upload your application to the the official site for Tizen applications or install the application on a Tizen device, you must generate a Tizen certificate.
+The following command generates a Tizen certificate for your application.
+If you want to upload your application to the the official site for Tizen applications or install the application on a Tizen device, you must generate a Tizen certificate using the following command:

 **Syntax:**
 ```